jackchuka/gql-ingest/README.md

 ## Configuration

-The `--config` flag points to a configuration directory containing three subdirectories:
+The `--config` flag points to a configuration directory containing these necessary files:

-- `data/` - CSV files with actual data
-- `graphql/` - GraphQL mutation definitions
 - `mappings/` - JSON files that map CSV columns to GraphQL variables
 - `config.yaml` - _(Optional)_ Parallel processing and dependency configuration